 - Can predictive models be deployed to production without custom engineering or infrastructure work?

 - Is there a single place to search for past research and reusable data sets, code, etc?

 - Do your data scientists use the best tools money can buy?

-These are not the only factors that will determine success of your data science program.
+These are not the only factors that will determine the success of your data science program.
 For example, the questions above don’t cover anything related to the connection between data science work and business drivers (“do all your data science projects have a clear business goal and engaged business stakeholders?”).
 And you still need great people on your team.

 However, if you answer “yes” to all or most of the questions above, then you’re working in a way that makes good outcomes much more likely.